jbolduan/didtrumpdoit.com/.github/ISSUE_TEMPLATE.md

-### Description of your *issue*, suggested solution and other information
+# Description of your *issue*, suggested solution and other information

 Explanation of your *issue* in arbitrary form goes here.
 Please make sure the description is worded well enough to be understood.
 Provide as much context and examples as possible.

-## Please follow (and edit) the guide below to expedite the bugtracker process.
+## Please follow (and edit) the guide below to expedite the bug tracking process

 - You will be asked a few questions:
 - Put an `x` into all the boxes [ ] relevant to your *pull request* (like that [x])